XSigmaAnalyitix/XSigma/Docs/KINETO_INDEX.md

 **From KINETO_PROFILER_GUIDE.md:**
 - See KINETO_QUICK_REFERENCE.md for quick lookup
 - See KINETO_IMPLEMENTATION_DETAILS.md for implementation details
-- See source code in profiler_kineto.cxx for actual implementation
+- See source code in profiler_kineto.cpp for actual implementation

 **From KINETO_QUICK_REFERENCE.md:**
 - See KINETO_PROFILER_GUIDE.md for detailed explanations